There are ways you can help your children by encouraging positive behaviour when it comes to their personal finances.

 Your approach to your own finances can make a difference.
 If your kids see you splurging money without a real budget then they may feel it’s OK to do the same.
 Creating a budget doesn’t need to be time consuming if you use a tool like AMP’s Budget Planner Calculator.

 If you’d like to know more about family finances, speak to your financial adviser.
-If you don’t have one but are after some advice, you can call AMP on 131 267 or use our find an adviser search function.
+If you don’t have one but are after some advice, you can call AMP on 131 267.

 This information is provided by AMP Life Limited ABN 84 079 300 379 (AMP Life).
 It is general information only and hasn’t taken your circumstances into account.
 It’s important to consider your particular circumstances and the relevant Product Disclosure Statement or Terms and Conditions, available by calling 13 30 30, before deciding what’s right for you.
 Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.